Brad Katsuyama

 Bradley Toshio Katsuyama (born 1978) is a Canadian financial services executive.
-He is the CEO and co-founder of the IEX, the Investors Exchange.
-He left RBC in 2012 to co-found IEX under the premise that it would be a fairer stock trading venue than other exchanges.
+He is the CEO and co-founder of the Investors Exchange (IEX).
+He left the Royal Bank of Canada (RBC) in 2012 to co-found IEX under the premise that it would be a fairer stock trading venue than other exchanges.

 Through his work with IEX, Katsuyama is featured in Flash Boys, a 2014 non-fiction book by Michael Lewis about high-frequency trading (HFT) in the financial markets.